SumiSastri/dev-blogs/docs/fullstack-JavaScript/part4-javascript-primitive-data-types.md

 layout: default
 parent:  Fullstack JavaScript
 nav_order: 14
-title: Data types in JavaScript
+title: Primitive data types in JavaScript
 last_updated: Feb 2024
 ---

-#  Data types in JavaScript
+# Primitive data types in JavaScript

 Like all programming languagues JavaScript has data types and methods (or functions) that can alter the behaviour (state) of this data.